hakimjonas/fin/README.md

-# Finë Logout Manager
+# Finë

-Finë is a simple, GTK4-based logout manager designed for Linux desktops.
+Finë is a simple, GTK4-based session controller designed for Linux desktops.
 The aim is simple: to offer an unassuming yet effective means of managing session transitions like logging out, locking, rebooting, or shutting down—while embracing clarity and thoughtful design.
 It started as a personal project for my own use in HyprLand, but it should work most Linux desktop environments, given the required dependencies.
 I know my choice of immutable data structures are